 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

 Malaria.
-Coloured scanning electron micrograph (SEM) of a red blood cell infected with Plasmodium falciparum protozoa.
+Coloured scanning electron micrograph (SEM) of red blood cells and Plasmodium falciparum protozoa.
 These protozoa (yellow) cause malaria.
-The red blood cell at upper right shows orange bulges caused by a Plasmodium invasion.
-The bulges contain merozoite plasmodia, which cause high fever when they are released into the blood.
 The disease is spread by bites from infected tropical mosquitoes (Anopheles sp.).
-The Plasmodia enter the bloodstream, and invade and destroy red blood cells.
-The lack of red blood cells leads to anaemia, and infected mis-shapen blood cells block blood vessels, leading to kidney failure, coma, and death.
-Magnification: x2600 at 6x6cm size.
+At this stage the plasmodia are known as merozoites.
+These are small parasites which enter the red blood cells, multiply, and cause the cell to burst, releasing more plasmodia into the bloodstream.
+This release of plasmodia into the blood causes a high fever.
+The lack of red blood cells leads to anaemia, and mis-shapen infected blood cells can block blood vessels, leading to kidney failure, coma, and death.
+Magnification: x4000 at 6x6cm size.

 Model release not required.
 Property release not required.